You Earned a Ticket!

 So where does the future lie?

 American policymakers have made some efforts to turn education toward STEM.
 In 2010, as part of the economic stimulus package that followed the Great Recession, the Race to the Top program offered states the opportunity to compete for federal grant funding.
-California failed in its bid to win these funds partly because the judges felt the application lacked a coherent plan to make STEM education more effective.
+California failed in its bid to win these funds partly because judges felt the application lacked a coherent plan to make STEM education more effective.

 There are reasons to expect improvement.
 In 2013, the California State Board of Education adopted standards for science education, known as the Next Generation Science Standards (NGSS).
 (It is often called NextGen Science because the acronym is unpronounceable.)
 School districts slowly began taking action to make changes based on these standards.